uikit/uikit-site/docs/pages/totop.md

 ## Accessibility

-The Totop component sets the appropriate WAI-ARIA roles and properties.
+The Totop component automatically sets the appropriate WAI-ARIA roles, states and properties.

-- The *totop* element has the `button` role and the `aria-label` property.
+- The *totop icon* has the `aria-label` property, and if an `<a>` element is used, the `button` role.

-***

-## i18n
+### Internationalization

 The Totop component uses the following translation strings.
-Learn more about [translating components](i18n.md).
+Learn more about [translating components](accessibility.md#internationalization).

 | Key     | Default       | Description             |
 |---------|---------------|-------------------------|